 Right click and select “View Composite” on the final node.
 Make sure all relevant local changes are represented (particularly copy/paste-type operations)

+Where possible, all input masks should be provided to operations that request the mask as a parameter.